 No technology is perfect, and Voatz believes that working with skilled security researchers across the globe is crucial in identifying weaknesses in any technology.
-If you believe you’ve found a security issue in our product or service, we encourage you to notify us via our Bug Bounty Program on HackerOne – a first in the elections industry.
+If you believe you’ve found a security issue in our product or service, we encourage you to notify us via our public bug bounty program – a first in the elections industry.
 We welcome working with you to resolve the issue promptly.

 - Provide us a reasonable amount of time to resolve the issue before any disclosure to the public or a third-party.

 - Make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our service.
 Only interact with accounts you own or with explicit permission of the account holder.

 - Provide detailed reports with reproducible steps as part of your submission.

 While researching, we’d like to ask you to refrain from: